orcfax/docs/drafts/FAQ/faq-2.md

 information.

 Smart contracts are the key enabler for the explosion of the trillion-dollar DeFi industry.
-What most people don’t realize however, is that the vast majority of smart contracts are critically dependent on off-chain data provided by a very small group of oracle service providers.
+What most people don't realize however, is that the vast majority of smart contracts are critically dependent on off-chain data provided by a very small group of oracle service providers.

 This is because almost all smart contracts need reliable real-world facts to serve as inputs to their application logic.
-This data must be “trustworthy” because the execution of smart contract logic can have significant economic and social consequences.
+This data must be "trustworthy" because the execution of smart contract logic can have significant economic and social consequences.
 Especially considering that the consequences of a blockchain transaction are irreversible by their very design.